a-pasquale/wordpress-www.elytra.net/wp-content/plugins/custom-contact-forms/readme.txt

 = I can't figure out how to insert a form into a page or post.
 Help! =
 *	Find the form in the Form Manager, a snippet of code will be displaed that looks like [customcontact form=1].
 Replace 1 with the ID for the specific form you want to use and insert the snippet into a page or post.
 You're done!

+= How can I include jQuery and CSS files only on pages that display a form? =
+*	First go to general settings, set "Restrict Frontend JS and CSS to Form Pages Only" to "Yes".
+*	Now go to the Form Manager, within each of your forms there is a field called "Form Pages".
+Add the post or page id's where you plan to use that form to the "Form Pages" field.

 = I'm not receiving any emails =
 *	Check that the "Email Form Submissions" option is set to yes in General Settings.